-The LAT registers are not important in CS-454/654 labs.
-If you are interested in knowing more about them, please read the dspic manual.
+The LAT registers are mostly unused in CS-454/654 labs.
+The only exception concerns the configuration of a set of pins that are required when interfacing with the touchscreen.
+If you are interested in knowing more about them, please read the dsPIC manual.